This article originally appeared on VICE Canada.

 U.S. President Donald Trump has asked a company that produces essential medical equipment to stop providing respirators to Canada as both countries continue to deal with the spread of the coronavirus.

 In a statement posted to its website, 3M said the U.S. government “formally invoked the Defense Production Act to require 3M to prioritize orders from the Federal Emergency Management Agency for our N95 respirators.”

 “The Administration also requested that 3M cease exporting respirators that we currently manufacture in the United States to the Canadian and Latin American markets,” said the company's statement.
 “There are, however, significant humanitarian implications of ceasing respirator supplies to healthcare workers in Canada and Latin America, where we are a critical supplier of respirators.”

 VICE has reached out to 3M for comment but has yet to hear back.
 In a press conference on Friday morning, Prime Minister Justin Trudeau echoed the company’s concerns but said he is “confident” Canada will continue to get the medical equipment it needs.

 Trump tweeted about the company Thursday night, saying his administration “hit 3M hard today after seeing what they were doing with their Masks.
 ‘P Act’ all the way.”
-Trump went on to tweet “big surprise to many in government as to what they were doing - will have a big price to pay!”
-The “P Act” President Trump is referring to seems to be the defence production act—the act allows the government more control over industrial production during emergencies.
+Trump went on to tweet “big surprise to many in government as to what they were doing—will have a big price to pay!”
+The “P Act” President Trump is referring to seems to be the defense production act—the act allows the government more control over industrial production during emergencies.

 3M didn’t say if it would acquiesce to Trump’s demand but said the order may backfire as the U.S. imports plenty of medical equipment themselves and such measures could cause other countries to retaliate.